 But who has 120,000 SPG points?!
 Yup, that’s a lot of points, and for the average consumer it would likely take years of credit card spending to accrue.
 However, for Canadians, there is an easy way to earn enough points for a dream vacation with just a couple of credit card applications.

-The American Express Starwood Preferred Guest Credit Card is currently offering 25,000 SPG points as a welcome bonus after spending $1,500 in the first 3 months of membership.
+The American Express Starwood Preferred Guest Credit Card is currently offering 50,000 American Express points as a welcome bonus after spending $1,500 in the first 3 months of membership.

-The American Express Starwood Preferred Guest Business Credit Card is currently offering 25,000 SPG points as a welcome bonus after spending $1,500 in the first 3 months of membership.
+The American Express Starwood Preferred Guest Business Credit Card is currently offering 50,000 American Express points as a welcome bonus after spending $1,500 in the first 3 months of membership.

-The American Express Gold Rewards Card is currently offering 30,000 Membership Reward points as a welcome bonus after spending $1,500 in the first 3 months of membership and adding an authorized user to the account during the application.
+The American Express Gold Rewards Card is currently offering 25,000 Membership Reward points as a welcome bonus after spending $1,500 in the first 3 months of membership.
 Membership Reward points can be transferred to SPG at a 2:1 rate, making this welcome bonus equal to 15,000 SPG points

-The American Express Business Platinum Card is currently offering 75,000 Membership Reward points as a welcome bonus after spending $5,000 in the first 3 months of membership, which is equal to 37,500 SPG points.
+The American Express Business Platinum Card is currently offering 40,000 Membership Reward points as a welcome bonus after spending $5,000 in the first 3 months of membership.